 especially mothers, are expected to do every single thing on their own,

 When there is a market for bulletproof backpacks,

-when the news is about the latest, and which of the massive shootings–
+when the news is about the latest, becomes background noise

 Because, these too are our Children